grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 <!-- {{< docs/private-preview product="Sharing externally with specific people" >}}-->

 {{< admonition type="note" >}}
 Sharing externally with specific people is currently in [private preview](https://grafana.com/docs/release-life-cycle/#private-preview).
+Please contact support to have this feature enabled.

-This feature will have a cost by active users after being promoted into general availability.
+This feature will incur a cost once it is promoted to general availability.

 Please contact support to have this feature enabled.
 {{< /admonition >}}